You just heard the weather and the forecast isn’t exactly what you wanted to hear. More snow!

-“It’s not unusual for folks both old and young to experience some degree of what many refer to as the ‘winter blues or doldrums,’ especially during a snowy, cold winter like we’ve been experiencing this year,” says Dr. Liptzin.
+"It’s not unusual for folks both old and young to experience some degree of what many refer to as the 'winter blues or doldrums,' especially during a snowy, cold winter like we’ve been experiencing this year," Dr. Liptzin said.

 While it may be unsafe, especially for the elderly, to venture outdoors in the cold weather with slippery sidewalks and roadways, it doesn’t mean people have to become hermits.

-“Invite friends over to your house or apartment if you can’t get out yourself.
-Also, family members should check in more with their elderly relatives and make an extra effort to visit them during the long days of winter, or at least try to call them more,” says Dr. Liptzin.
+"Invite friends over to your house or apartment if you can’t get out yourself.
+Also, family members should check in more with their elderly relatives and make an extra effort to visit them during the long days of winter, or at least try to call them more," Dr. Liptzin said.

 Also, something to consider if you plan on kicking back and relaxing with a nice hot toddy or other alcoholic beverage.